flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ### Federated plugins

-Federated plugins are a a way of splitting support for different platforms into separate packages.
+Federated plugins are a way of splitting support for different platforms into separate packages.
 So, a federated plugin can use one package for iOS, another for Android, another for web, and yet another for a car (as an example of an IoT device).
 Among other benefits, this approach allows a domain expert to extend an